Skip to content

 El Perro con Sombrero: A Bilingual Doggy Tale by Derek Taylor Kent, illustrated by Jed Henry

-Pepe has a nose for mischief and was inspired by Derek Taylor Kent’s own dog Zander, who luckily never had to live on the streets like Pepe.
+Pepe has a nose for mischief and was inspired by Derek Taylor Kent’s own dog, Zander, who luckily never had to live on the streets like Pepe.
 When a sombrero falls on Pepe, he starts attracting all kinds of attention.
 Just watch out for El Gato en Zapatos, Pepe! [picture book, ages 4 and up]

 The Remembering Days/El dia de los muertos by Pat Mora, illustrated by Robert Castilla

 Set in ancient times in what is now Mexico, Bella and her grandmother, Mamá Alma, weave and work the land.
-Soon, it’s time to plan a remembering day to honor loved ones who have passed away.
+Soon, it’s time to plan a remembrance day to honor loved ones who have passed away.
 As the seasons change from summer to fall, Mamá Alma dies.
 When a year has passed, Bella plans the first remembering day and invites her village.
 With orange petals for Mamá Alma to find the way, a table heaped with her favorite foods, and stories and songs to remember her, remembering days becomes the precursor to The Day of the Dead. [picture book, ages 4 and up]

 My Name is Gabito/Me llamo Gabito: The Life of Gabriel Garcia Marquez by Monica Brown, illustrated by Raul Colon